-Okra is a Southern staple also known as “ladies’ fingers” because of their long, finger-like shape.
+Okra is a Southern staple also known as “ladies’ fingers” because of its long, finger-like shape.
 For a veggie with such a pretty nickname, okra has a bad reputation for being slimy.
 Maybe that’s why so many people avoid cooking and eating it.
-It isn’t even readily available in many markets so it isn’t as familiar a vegetable and lots of people just don’t know what to do with it or how to cook it.
+It isn’t even readily available in many markets, so it isn’t as familiar as a vegetable, and lots of people just don’t know what to do with it or how to cook it.

-Okra is definitely under-appreciated but it’s definitely worth giving a try.
+Okra is under-appreciated, but it’s worth giving a try.
 Okra has a mild taste similar to eggplant.
-It’s also low in calories and a good source of vitamin C, folate, magnesium, potassium and fiber.
+It’s also low in calories and a good source of vitamin C, folate, magnesium, potassium, and fiber.
 It does have a substance inside it called mucilage which acts as a natural thickener and is helpful when cooking gumbo and other stews.
 There are many ways, however, to cook okra so that it’s slime-free and delicious.
 Here are some tips on how to cook this Southern beauty.

 1. Selection and Storage